 An added benefit of the influx of stories was the curation of multi-media content we could use to secure press coverage and fuel social media and digital marketing campaigns to connect with prospective donors and promote the newly launched website.

-Donate Life Virginia’s new website and digital publication have significantly heightened the organization’s brand visibility and strengthens relationships with its most valuable asset – its base.
+Donate Life Virginia’s integrated content strategy significantly heightened the organization’s brand visibility and strengthened relationships with its most valuable asset – its base.
 It has successfully drawn in prospective donors and motivates them to take up the cause.

 In its first year, registrations surged by 12.6% and a grassroots movement to Say YES to organ donation was born.